 Academic Advising

-The Cummings Graduate Institute Academic Advising program supports degree seeking students’ academic success and degree completion.
-Advisors are assigned to students upon admission to Cummings Graduate Institute.
+CGI Academic Advising program supports degree seeking students’ academic success and degree completion.
+Advisors are assigned to students upon admission to CGI.

-Advisors work with the Registrar and each student collaboratively from admission through graduation, advising each on their academic performance, helping to navigate institutional structures, and connecting the student with resources to support educational and professional performance and research.
+Advisors work with the Operations Department and each student collaboratively from admission through graduation, advising each on their academic performance, helping to navigate institutional structures, and connecting the student with resources to support educational and professional performance and research.

 Mentorship Program

-CGI’s Mentorship Program provides degree seeking students with support and resources during their time in the degree program, ultimately helping to make the student experience more successful and satisfying.
+CGI’s Mentorship Program is run through the Academic Advisors.
+Academic Academic Advisors provide degree seeking students with support and resources during their time in the degree program, ultimately helping to make the student experience more successful and satisfying.
 Benefits of the program include:

 - Assistance with the transition after graduation